UrbanizationValentineCase/UrbanizationValentineCase/README.md

 ✦  Ships IWEC please.
 As I might not accept a lot of ships or dynamics.

 ✦  Suffers from depression + severe trauma.
+So PLEASE be patient.

 ✦  I Write poems, novels.
 I also do love to draw/paint.